MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/fixdatatypes.md

 # Fix data types with the Microsoft PROSE Code Accelerator SDK

-One common pain point when working with data in Python is that values in columns in a dataframe are often stored as strings whereas they should be numbers or dates.
+One common pain point when working with data in Python is that values in columns in a data frame are often stored as strings whereas they should be numbers or dates.
 This prevents doing logical operations on those columns.
 The Microsoft PROSE Code Accelerator SDK includes the `DetectTypesBuilder` class, which will examine data and, if appropriate, produce code to transform the data to correct types.
 While the underlying pandas and PySpark libraries in some cases have the ability to infer data types from